How well do you know yourself?

 - I know I’m stressed when I ______________________

-I’ve given you a lot of questions.
-I suggest answering only one or two per day so you can explore them in depth.
-Work at your own pace.
-Perhaps one per week is more realistic for you.
+Rediscovering yourself is a process.
+You don’t need to rush through all these questions today!
+I suggest answering only one or two per day so you can explore them in-depth.
+But work at your own pace–perhaps one per week is more realistic for you.
 There is no judgment and this isn’t a race.
-Rediscovering yourself is a process.
-It will take thinking, talking, writing, and doing.

 - Managing Anxiety When You’re a People-Pleaser and Perfectionist